robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 ### 2.2.
 Interlude: `chain`-ing monads

-You might have realised we used two methods on the monad objects in the previous section, which I have not explained: `chain` and `of`.
+You might have realised that I used two methods on the monad objects in the previous section, which I have hardly explained: `chain` and `of`.
 These are the two operations that all monads must implement to be considered a monad.
-More so, these operations need to follow a few algebraic laws to ensure that all monads can be composed without any edge case, or inconsistent behaviour!
+More so, these operations need to follow a few algebraic laws to ensure that all monads can be composed without any edge case, or inconsistent behaviour.

-Before I talk about the [Either][] monad, it helps to keep in mind that monads are things that contain values, and have one operation to manipulate some values of the monad (`chain`), and an operation to put values into a monad (`of`).
-These are the only two (low level) ways we can interact with the values, and what they do is highly dependent on the specific monad, we can *never* interact with the values in a monad directly, because that would break the laws, however we can easily write any sort of high-level construct to manipulate the values just using these two functions.
+Before I talk about the [Either][] monad, it helps to keep in mind that monads are things that contain computational context (values, in most cases), and have one operation to manipulate some values of the monad (`chain`), and an operation to put values into a monad (`of`).
+These are the only two (low level) ways we can interact with the values, and what they do is highly dependent on the specific monad type.
+We can *never* interact with the values in a monad directly, because that would break the laws (and as you probably know if you're of legal age in your country, breaking the laws tends to end up badly), however we can easily write any sort of high-level construct to manipulate the values just using these two functions.

 Consider, for example, our concatenate operation.
-We've used `chain` twice, and in the second case, we used the `of` method to return a monad of the same type to the `chain` operation — `chain` always expects you to return a monad, but in the second case, we're just transforming the value inside of the `monadB` monad and putting it back there.
-It might remind you of an operation you should be familiar with, but maybe hasn't applied it to monads yet: `Array.map`.
-We could have abstracted this:
+We've used `chain` twice, and in the second case, we used the `of` method to return a monad of the same type to the `chain` operation, since `chain` always expects you to return a monad.
+None the less, the second usage of `chain` is painfully similar with one operation you might be well familiar with: `Array.map`.
+Think about it, we're just transforming the value by a function that returns a new value and placing it back in the monad!
+Let's get a bit more abstract, then:

 {% highlight js %}
 // Monad(a), (a -> b) -> Monad(b)